 We tested the group's controls around access and change management related to the key IT systems.

-We noted certain weaknesses related to access controls to certain key systems.
+We noted certain weaknesses related to access The group has a fragmented system environment controls to certain key systems.
 We reported those control weaknesses to the management and performed tests of details to reduce the related risks of material misstatement to an acceptably low level.